louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Describe how the two types of cryptography can be combined and describe the advantages of doing so.

 #Symmetric key cryptosystems

+###What is the purpose of message authentication?
+Explain the method for producing a message authentication code (MAC) using a hash function and a shared secret key.
+Where is a MAC used in Secure Socket Layer (SSL) protocol.

 ###Describe the Cipher Block Chaining mode of operation for AES including the encryption as well as decryption process.
 (The explanation can either be text or a diagram).
 Explain how a message authentication code (MAC) can be created using AES in CBC mode.
 Why is this mode suitable for creating a MAC?